Beliavsky/Fortran-with-ChatGPT/README.md

 # Fortran with ChatGPT
 Questions about Fortran answered by ChatGPT-4.
 I add a **Note** when I think an answer needs to be amended.
+This page discusses compiling.
+For other topics see

 [Variables](./Variables.md)